microsoft/industry/fsi/referenceImplementation/readme.md

 - **Management:** This Management Group contains the dedicated subscription for management, monitoring, and security, which will host Azure Log Analytics, Azure Automation, Azure Storage Account for NSG Flow Logs, and Microsoft Sentinel.
 Specific Azure policies are assigned to harden and manage the resources in the management subscription.

-- **Connectivity:** This Management Group contains the dedicated subscription for connectivity for Azure platform and Distributed Edge, which will host the Azure networking resources required for the platform, such as Azure Virtual WAN/Virtual Network for the hub, Azure Firewall, DNS Private Zones, Express Route circuits, ExpressRoute/VPN Gateways etc among others.
+- **Connectivity:** This Management Group contains the dedicated subscription for connectivity for the Azure platform, which will host the Azure networking resources required for the platform, such as Azure Virtual WAN/Virtual Network for the hub, Azure Firewall, Azure Private DNS Zones, DDoS Protection plan, ExpressRoute/VPN Gateways among others.
 Specific Azure policies are assigned to harden and manage the resources in the connectivity subscription.
 For typical scale-out scenarios for the FSI industry, additional connectivity subscriptions can be added and brought to compliant state in an autonomous fashion due to the policy driven guardrails design principle.

 - **Identity:** This Management Group contains the dedicated subscription for identity, which is a placeholder for Windows Server Active Directory Domain Services (AD DS) VMs, or Azure Active Directory Domain Services to enable AuthN/AuthZ for workloads within the landing zones.
 Specific Azure policies are assigned to harden and manage the resources in the identity subscription.